Ski, Snowboard & Make the Most of Snowy Winters in Lake George

 The ski resort features about 30 trails spread across 125 acres.
 Since it's always hard to predict the amount of natural snowfall each year, West has dedicated snowmaking that can keep over 80% of the terrain covered in snow.
 If you like the outdoors but aren't interested in skiing or snowboarding, then you can check out West's fantastic snow tubing park instead.

-McCauley Mountain Ski Area's claim-to-fame is big mountain skiing in a small package.
-You can expect all the excitement of the larger ski areas and resorts with none of the lines.
-The mountain has an altitude of 2,200 feet and features a 633-foot vertical drop, 21 ski trails between 3,000 and 5,000 feet, and bump rides and gales for experienced skiers.
+McCauley Mountain Ski Area has an altitude of 2,200 feet and features a 633-foot vertical drop, 21 ski trails between 3,000 and 5,000 feet, and bump rides and gales for experienced skiers.
 Beginners are welcome too!
+Like the other major ski resorts on this list, McCauley Mountain is kid-friendly.

 Dynamite Hill Recreation Center (Chestertown, NY)